Presidential state car (Brazil): Non-ceremonial vehicles

-For day-to-day ground travel, the president of Brazil uses an armored version of the 2019 Ford Fusion Hybrid, built on a Ford CD4 platform.
+For day-to-day ground travel, the president of Brazil uses an armored version of the 2024 Chery Tiggo 8 Max Drive.

-Previously, non-ceremonial transportation for the president was a 2011 Chevrolet Omega C, which was included in the presidential fleet and used by the president in some shifts.
+Previously, non-ceremonial transportation for the president was an Australian-built Chevrolet Omega C, which was included in the presidential fleet and used by the president in some shifts.
 The car was even used in the parade of independence on September 7, 2016 and 2018, replacing the 1952 Rolls-Royce Silver Wraith (see below) traditionally used in the parade.
 Also, an armored 2011 Ford Fusion Hybrid, built on a Ford CD3 platform, was received.
 This vehicle replaced the 2008 Ford Fusion used previously, at which point the Ford Fusion was also included in the presidential motorcade.

+At an earlier stage, president Fernando Henrique Cardoso (who served from 1995 to 2003) and his successor, Luiz Inácio Lula da Silva, had used an Australian-built Chevrolet Omega CD.

 In February 2012, the Brazilian government bought 12 Canadian-built Ford Edge models, 10 of which were armored, for the use of President Dilma Rousseff and her security team.

+Since then, besides Ford Edge and Fusion Hybrid, some Ford Bronco Sport and Mitsubishi Outlander models have been used as part of agreements with the automakers.
+In January 2024, president Luiz Inácio Lula da Silva received a BYD Tan EV from BYD Brazil’s CEO, to commemorate BYD investments in the country.
+The car is expected to be lent for one year.

 The state-provided vehicles of the federal government's most important officials (the president, ministers, magistrates, etc.) use green-and-yellow license plates (see below).
 Each plate is adorned with the coat of arms of Brazil and displays the official's title on it (such as President of the Republic, President of the Senate, Defense Minister, or Supreme Court President).